Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects

 The seminal work of \citet{FLOYD67} and \citet{hoarelogic} on program logics in the 1960s has paved the way towards modern program analysis.
 The resulting \emph{Hoare Logic}---still ubiquitous today---defines triples $\hoare PCQ$ to specify the behavior of a program $C$ in terms of a precondition $P$ and a postcondition $Q$.
 In the ensuing years, many variants of Hoare Logic have emerged, in part to handle the numerous computational effects found in real-world programs.

-Such effects include nontermination, arising from while loops; nondeterminism, useful for modeling adversarial behavior or concurrent scheduling; and randomization, required for security and machine learning applications.
+Relevant effects include nontermination, arising from while loops; nondeterminism, useful for modeling adversarial behavior or concurrent scheduling; and randomization, required for security and machine learning applications.
 These effects have historically warranted specialized program logics with distinct inference rules.
 For example, partial correctness \cite{FLOYD67,hoarelogic} vs total correctness \cite{manna1974axiomatic} can be used to specify that the postcondition holds \emph{if} the program terminates vs that it holds \emph{and} the programs terminates, respectively.
 While Hoare Logic has classically taken a demonic view of nondeterminism (the postcondition must apply to \emph{all} possible outcomes), recent work on formal methods for incorrectness \cite{il,ilalgebra} has motivated the need for new program logics based on angelic nondeterminism (the postcondition applies to \emph{some} reachable outcome).
 Further, probabilistic Hoare Logics are quantitative, allowing one to specify the likelihood of each outcome, not just that they may occur \cite{hartog,ellora,rand2015vphl,den_hartog1999verifying}.

-Despite these apparent differences, all of the aforementioned program logics share common reasoning principles.
-For instance, sequences of commands $C_1\fatsemi C_2$ are analyzed compositionally and the precondition (resp., postcondition) can be strengthened (resp., weakened) using logical consequences, as shown below.
+Despite the fact that distinct logics are used to handle different types of branching (\eg nondeterministic vs probabilistic), all of the aforementioned program logics share common reasoning principles.
+For instance, no-ops preserve the precondition, sequences of commands $C_1\fatsemi C_2$ are analyzed compositionally and the precondition (resp., postcondition) can be strengthened (resp., weakened) using logical consequences, as shown below.

-As we show in this article, those common reasoning principles are no mere coincidence.
-We give a uniform metatheoretic treatment to program logics with a variety of computational effects---including nondeterminism and randomization---culminating in a single proof system for all of them.
-We also show how specialized reasoning principles (\eg loop invariants for partial correctness) are derived from our more general rules and how proof fragments can be shared between programs with different effects.
+In this article, we show that those common reasoning principles are no mere coincidence.
+We develop \emph{Outcome Logic} (OL), which provides a uniform metatheory for a variety of computational effects---including nondeterminism and randomization---culminating in a single proof system for all of them.
+We also show how specialized reasoning principles (\eg loop invariants for partial correctness) are derived from more general rules and how proof fragments can be shared between programs with different effects.